app-sre/dashdotdb/docs/design/slo_doc_tracking_for_slo_metric_data.md

 Example: *(same as above)*

 In addition, 'slo_doc' (type string) is added as an optional query parameter.
-The rationale for this being optional is to avoid breaking existing clients that are functioning fine without burdening them with needing to know a 'slo_doc'.
+The rationale for this being optional is to avoid breaking existing clients that are functioning fine, and to not burden them with needing to know a 'slo_doc'.
 A known risk with making this optional, however, is that clients potentially may make queries and get results from a 'slo_doc' that they don't intend to be querying from.

 ---